Travels with V

 But we have no clean clothes, so we start walking down Colaba Causeway for some shopping, Clothes, soap, deodorant and a hairbrush.
 It’s our first dip in that human flood that constantly flows on every sidewalk in this town.

-We eat lunch at a legendary spot, Café Leopold, a quite large and packed place made famous by the aussie adventurer Gregory David Roberts in his novel “Shantaram”.
+We eat lunch at a legendary spot, Leopold Café, a quite large and packed place made famous by the aussie adventurer Gregory David Roberts in his novel “Shantaram”.
 In his days this was a place for artists, expats, thieves and crooks of all kinds, but now it’s proper as a Sunday school.
+The Cafe was also in the headlines in 2008 when it was a target for islamic terror.

 In the afternoon we sleep some more and then walk down two blocks to the Gateway of India, a place that draws huge crowds at all times of the day.
 Then we enjoy a drink on the top restaurant of the neighbouring Taj Mahal Hotel.
 Then back to the hotel, sleep another hour, then try to get some information about our lost luggage.
 And after that we walk around to find some place where we can get a dinner.